Antibody & Protein Arrays

 The term "Protein Arrays" is sometimes used interchangeably with "antibody arrays;" however, they are not the same thing.
 Protein arrays, in contrast to antibody arrays, are spotted with immobilized proteins to profile serological (auto)antibodies as well as study protein interactions with other proteins, peptides, DNA, and drugs.

-BioCat offers semi-quantitative Protein Arrays for the following research fields: Allergen, Cancer, Autoimmune Disease.
+BioCat offers semi-quantitative Protein Arrays for different research fields as Allergen, Cancer, Autoimmune Disease and more.
 There are also options for customized arrays tailor-made to your individual needs.

 RayPlex Bead Arrays